columbiadatascience/IoT_Programming/README.md

 # IoT_Programming
-Slides from our IoT Programming Series using the Raspberry Pi.
+Slides from our IoT Programming series using the Raspberry Pi.